Location Managers

 Location Knowledge

-We understand Korea Heritage Service requirements and 2025 heritage impact assessment guidelines for commercial filming at royal palaces like Changdeokgung and Gyeongbokgung.
+We know the Korea Heritage Service rules well.
+We also know the 2025 heritage impact assessment guidelines for paid filming at royal palaces like Changdeokgung and Gyeongbokgung.

 03.